-The Coalition for Language Teaching & Learning consists of a group of language teaching faculty working in collaboration with Meg Gregory from the Center for Teaching and Learning to support, celebrate, and strengthen language teaching at WashU.
+The Coalition for Language Teaching & Learning consists of a group of language teaching faculty working in collaboration with the Center for Teaching and Learning to support, celebrate, and strengthen language teaching at WashU.
 The Coalition arises from the work done under the banner of the Language Teaching Fair since 2019.

 The Annual Language Teaching Fair

 Since the inaugural event in Fall 2019, The Language Teaching Fair has provided an occasion for language faculty to meet before each fall semester to discuss concerns and successful strategies for teaching in the languages at WashU.
-This one-day event took place in person in Fall 2019 and, due to the shift to online instruction, was offered via a digital environment in Zoom in Fall 2020 and Fall 2021.
+This one-day event took place in person in Fall 2019 and, due to the shift to online instruction, was offered via a digital environment in Zoom in Fall 2020 Fall 2021, and Fall 2022.
 The in-person event was sponsored by The Center for Teaching and Learning, and the Departments of Classics, East Asian Language & Cultures, Germanic Languages and Literatures, Jewish, Islamic, and Middle Eastern Studies, and Romance Languages and Literatures.

 The Language Teaching Fair centers on cross-departmental, informal collegial conversation and brings together both new and returning, novice and expert language instructors.
 Faculty, as well as some graduate students and postdocs, have presented their ideas and participated in special interest group discussions on topics ranging from Language Teaching for Special Purposes and Assessment Strategies to Supporting Heritage Language Speakers and Using Educational Technology in the Language Classroom.

-At each event, Meg Gregory from the CTL has also offered a special pedagogy workshop geared towards language teaching.
+At each event, the CTL has also offered a special pedagogy workshop geared towards language teaching.
 Workshops have centered on topics like supporting group learning in the language classroom, planning for the first day of language class via Zoom, and upon the return to the physical classroom in the Fall of 2021, addressing anxieties related to language teaching in the “new normal.”